Drugs Policy, Policing, Dangers and Safety:

 As is the case across the rest of the UK; all illegal drugs including, Nos and Psychoactive Substances are not permitted in Boomtown.

-Ahead of the 2017 event we are looking at implementing a variety of harm reduction, welfare and educational strategies, which includes the following:
+At Chapter 9 (2017’s festival) we implemented a variety of harm reduction, welfare and educational strategies, which included the following:

 - Pre-event awareness campaigns and education